reimandlab/ActivePathways/README.md

 ##
 # create a matrix of gene/protein P-values.
-# where the columns are different omics datasets (mRNA and protein)
+# where the columns are different omics datasets (mRNA, protein)
+# and the rows are genes.
 ##

 pval_matrix <- data.frame(